 EcoPower burners can be used with all conventional boilers, and the unique technology behind them makes it possible to design significantly smaller furnaces, making them a very attractive option in locations where space is at a premium, such as city centres.
 The EcoPower design also offers substantially lower noise levels than conventional burners, as well as low particulate and NOx emissions.

-The first EcoPower burners have been in commercial use in extremely harsh industrial conditions for more than four years and have proved very reliable.
+The first EcoPower burners have been in commercial use in extremely harsh industrial conditions for more than five years and have proved very reliable.

 Making more of low-value fuel